mateibarbu19/digital-computers-2/lab-02/README.md

 > defined in the machine code.

-The generation of the instructions is done starting from the code written in assembly using the avrasm utility using the command:
+The generation of the instructions is done starting from the code written in assembly using the `avrasm` utility using the command:

 ```shell
 java -jar avrasm.jar input.txt output.txt
 ```

 Code source: `rom.v`

+---

+## Task 1

+> Description:

+I did this.